 [Copilot Studio] I tried automatically generating a Word report by inserting numbers into a template: Document output

-I verified a method for automatically inserting KPI data into Word templates and generating reports using the Document Output feature in Copilot Studio.
+I verified a method to automatically insert KPI data into a Word template and generate reports using the Document output feature of Copilot Studio.
 I will introduce a mechanism that allows agents to handle the creation of fixed-format regular reports and customer materials.

 2026.06.23